octo-technology/OpenTezos/docs/tezos-basics/operations.md

 }
 ```

 Such an operation can be sent from an implicit account (if signed using the manager's private key) or programmatically by contract code execution.
-When the operation is received, the amount is added to the destination contract's balance, and the destination contract's code is executed.
+When the operation is received, the amount is added to the destination's contract balance and the destination's contract code is executed.
 This code can make use of the parameters passed on to it.
 It can read and write the contract's storage and post operations to other contracts.

 As the example shows, there is also a _counter_ field, whose purpose is to prevent [replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
 An operation is only valid if the contract's _counter_ is equal to the operation's _counter_.
 Once an operation is applied, the _counter_ increases by one, preventing the operation from being reused.

 The operation also includes the block hash ("*branch*" field) of a recent block that the client considers valid.
-If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation making the fork obviously fake.
+If an attacker ever succeeds in forcing a long reorganization with a fork, he will be unable to include this operation, thereby making the fork obviously fake.

-This last line of defense is named "*TAPOS*": a statistical detection of a *Long Range Attack* (see [*Liquid Proof of Stake*](/tezos-basics/liquid-proof-of-stake#long-range-attack) chapter) based on the fraction of moving coins.
+This last line of defence is named "*TAPOS*": a statistical detection of a *Long Range Attack* (see [*Liquid Proof of Stake*](/tezos-basics/liquid-proof-of-stake#long-range-attack) chapter) based on the fraction of moving coins.
 This kind of system prevents long reorganizations but is inefficient with short-term double-spending.

 Currently the Tezos network can process 40 TPS (operations (transactions) per second) and has an operation confirmation time of 30 minutes [[3]](/tezos-basics/operations#references).
 This speed may vary with future protocols.
 Operation confirmation time is the time it takes for an operation to be considered secure.
 As a comparison, _Bitcoin_ can process 7 TPS and has a confirmation time of 60 minutes (6 valid blocks).